COVID-19 Questions and Answers

-Experts from the American Food and Drug Administration, the FDA, have approved the vaccine after it was carefully examined by external committees who have decisively concluded that the vaccine is safe.
-What is the basis for this conclusion?
+Top Food and Drug Administration (FDA) officials approved the vaccine after it was tested most carefully by external committees that have decisively concluded that the vaccine is safe.
+Based on what?

-- The vaccine, which is injected into the muscle, disappears from the body within a short period of time.
+- The vaccine, which is injected into the muscle, leaves the body after a short time.

-It should be clarified: The vaccine has not only been tested on tens of thousands during the trials stage, but also on additional millions of people throughout the world.
-After more than 220 million people have been vaccinated around the world, we already know quite a bit about the vaccine's side effects.
-The vaccine has mild and transient side effects, mostly local (pain in the injection site, sometimes shivers, fever, fatigue or weakness etc.), and in any case most side effects pass rather quickly after vaccination.
-It should be noted that the technology on which the vaccine for coronavirus is based has already been used in vaccinations for over a decade.
+The vaccine was tested not only among tens of thousands during clinical trials but on many more millions around the world.
+After hundreds of millions of vaccinations around the world, already know quite a bit about the vaccine's side effects.
+There are some mild and passing side effects, most of them topical (pain in the injection site, sometimes shivers, fever, fatigue or weakness and so forth).
+In any event, most side effects pass rather quickly after the vaccination.
+It should be noted that the technology, on which the coronavirus vaccine is based, has existed for over a decade in healthcare.

-Thanks to its great efficacy and high level of safety, the vaccine has also been approved for recovered coronavirus patients and even for teenagers over 12.
+Thanks to its great efficacy and its safety, the vaccine has also been approved for recovered coronavirus patients and even for teenagers over 12.

 The vaccine for coronavirus is divided into two doses, administered at least 21 days apart from each other.
 A third dose is administered five months after the second dose.
 The vaccine is directly injected into the arm muscle and it disappears from the body shortly thereafter.

-While the vaccine indeed provides an excellent, near-perfect protection for coronavirus, it is still important to follow the rules due to the slight chance of being infected with coronavirus despite the vaccination.
-Therefore, the required rules of conduct for reducing the risk for infection and illness remain unchanged:
+While the vaccine does provide an excellent, near-perfect, solution for coronavirus, it is still important to follow the rules, due to the slight chance of infection with the virus despite vaccination.
+Therefore, the following rules of conduct for preventing infection and the spread of the virus remain intact:

-- Avoiding or minimizing unnecessary proximity between individuals, including preventing gatherings and enforcing a distance of at least 2 meters between individuals.
+- Avoiding or minimizing unnecessary closeness between people, including restrictions on unnecessary gatherings and maintaining a distance of at least 2 meters between people.

-- Washing the hands frequently with water and soap.
+- Washing hands frequently with water and soap.